-Influencer marketing is a type of social media marketing that is done by publicizing the endorsements obtained from the influencers, who may be people or organizations possessing an expert level of knowledge and great social influence in the area of that business.
+Influencer marketing is a type of social media marketing done by publicizing the endorsements obtained from the influencers, which may be people or organizations possessing an expert level of knowledge and great social influence in that business.

 How to create an influencer marketing strategy?

 Follow the following steps to create an effective influencer marketing strategy:

 - Define your goals – Improve your brand identity, if required.
 Think about who would be your right audience, how to enhance your brand awareness among them, and how to engage them with publicity campaigns through likes, comments, and shares.
 Prepare your team to handle the generated leads, present their products and services concepts properly, close deals, and be ready for after-sales support.